 The Capstone Paper is the student's last formal paper submission for the Capstone Project.
-The Capstone Paper is to be of publishable quality and no fewer than 40 substantive pages.
-It should be submitted to the Capstone Advisor and MPP Program Manager via email by 5:00 pm at least one week prior to Capstone Defense.
+The Capstone Paper is to be of publishable quality and no fewer than 30 to 35 substantive pages.
+It should be submitted to the Capstone Advisor and Assistant Director & MPP Program Manager via email by 5:00 pm at least one week prior to Capstone Defense.